danverl/RosemountCalFactorCalc/README.md

 This gives a gain at 37.5 hz of 95.82%, a zero offset of 5.0% and a gain at 5hz of 94.48%

 ## Correction
-Correction is calculated by taking the reference total and dividing it by the meter total.\
+Correction is calculated by taking the meter total and dividing it by the reference total\
-Example: Reference total 6000 liters, Meter total 7000 liters gives a correction factor of 0.8571428571428571\
+Example: Reference total 6000 liters, Meter total 7000 liters gives a correction factor of 1.166666666 This is the multiplied by the gains, and the gains are formated back into the style of the cal factor\
-This is the multiplied by the gains, and the gains are formated back into the style of the cal factor
+Gain up = meter records lower flow, gain down meter records higher flow

 ## Warning
 *I make no claims to the accuracy of the tool. it is just a reference. use the output on your own risk, and double check the calculation and the result*